 For example, an alleged perpetrator could have been under the impression that the alleged victim had given consent, or an alleged victim could have other reasons (a significant other, loss of inhibition due to drugs or alcohol, etc.) for believing or claiming that they were sexually violated.

 That, however, puts the defendant in an unfair position.
-Ultimately, if two people consensually engaged in sexual acts, and if the parties were 18 years or older, then it will be determined that a crime was not committed.
+Ultimately, if two people consensually engaged in sexual acts, and if the parties were 18 years or older, it will be determined that a crime was not committed.

 Does Everyone Who Has Been Convicted Of A Sex Crime In California Have To Register In The Sex Offender Registry?